NewcastleRSE/dolfin-flutter/README.md

 # dolfin-flutter
 The Flutter-based app for the [DOLFIN Project](https://www.npeu.ox.ac.uk/dolfin).
+Note, there is a dev version of the code in a seperate repo that bipasses the verification with NPEU's databases so that we can create users and have access to the app through a dev version.
+Currently this is only available for Android.
+It's a hastle, but development is probably best done in the dev app first to test before transferring updates to this one.

 ## About